atolab/zenoh-web/content/blog/2022-02-08-dragonbot.md

 ----
 # Checking behind the scenes
 DragonBotOne is brought to life under the wings of Zenoh.
-Namely, both Zenoh and Zenoh-pico implementation are on its genesis:
+Namely, both Zenoh and Zenoh-Pico implementation are on its genesis:
  - [Zenoh](https://github.com/eclipse-zenoh/zenoh) as a powerful and yet low overhead data-centric solution to deal with data in motion, data at rest and computations across the cloud-to-things continuum.
  - [Zenoh-Pico](https://github.com/eclipse-zenoh/zenoh-pico) as the enabler to integrate Zenoh functionalities in embedded systems and microcontrollers natively in C.